syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Delete Operation:**

-To Perform the delete operation, you need to override the [Remove](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_Remove_Syncfusion_Blazor_DataManager_System_Object_System_String_System_String_) or [RemoveAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_RemoveAsync_Syncfusion_Blazor_DataManager_System_Object_System_String_System_String_) method of the `CustomAdaptor`.
+To perform the delete operation, you need to override the [Remove](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_Remove_Syncfusion_Blazor_DataManager_System_Object_System_String_System_String_) or [RemoveAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_RemoveAsync_Syncfusion_Blazor_DataManager_System_Object_System_String_System_String_) method of the `CustomAdaptor`.
 Below is the code snippet that you can add to `CustomAdaptor` class.
 The below code snippet demonstrated how to handle the deletion of existing records within the `RemoveAsync` method of `CustomAdaptor` component.
 Modify the logic within this method according to the requirements of your application.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor"%}